krzemienski/awesome-from-stars/README.md

 * [linux-surface/linux-surface](https://github.com/linux-surface/linux-surface): Linux Kernel for Surface Devices
 * [coreprocess/linux-unattended-installation](https://github.com/coreprocess/linux-unattended-installation): This project provides all you need to create an unattended installation of a minimal setup of Linux.
 * [lakinduakash/linux-wifi-hotspot](https://github.com/lakinduakash/linux-wifi-hotspot): Feature-rich wifi hotspot creator for Linux which provides both GUI and command-line interface.
 It is also able to create a hotspot using the same wifi card which is connected to an AP already ( Similar to Windows 10).
+* [johannesjo/linux-window-session-manager](https://github.com/johannesjo/linux-window-session-manager): A tool to store and reload open windows and window positions for x11 desktops like unity and gnome.
 * [chestm007/linux_thermaltake_riing](https://github.com/chestm007/linux_thermaltake_riing): Python driver and daemon to control thermaltake Riing fans and pumps
 * [Kthulu120/liquid-dl-chrome](https://github.com/Kthulu120/liquid-dl-chrome): A Chrome Extension For Liquid-dl
 * [Kthulu120/liquid_dl](https://github.com/Kthulu120/liquid_dl): Liquid-dl is a simple tool for utlities such as FFMPEG, youtube-dl, and scdl.
 It provides a simple framework with simple point and click options allowing users to just click on what they need and use the bare minimum commands to get the results needed.